 When I was teaching my mutt Ace to walk nicely on a leash, I used the Gentle Leader in some situations and a pinch collar in others.

 With my current dog, a Weimaraner named Remy, I am once again using both tools.

 What I like about the Gentle Leader

-1. The Gentle Leader helps a dog remain calm
+Reason #1: The Gentle Leader helps some dogs remain calm

 I use a Gentle Leader when I want to help the dog calm down.
 It’s a good tool to use when I want to bring my dog along but might be preoccupied.